backstage/backstage/beps/0005-split-backend-discovery/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+## Per-plugin registration

+Assuming that instances restart when plugins are added and removed -- as is currently the case -- this doesn't give much benefit.
+However, if plugins are able to be installed dynamically and it becomes difficult to maintain an accurate list at the instance-level, we should revisit this.

+## Health check-based flow